GTMStack

 Sequence and Email Generation

 Agents can generate outbound email sequences that match your brand voice and incorporate prospect-specific details.
 The key word is “generate,” not “send.”
-Most production deployments keep a human in the approval loop for outbound messaging — and they should.
+Most production deployments keep a human in the approval loop for outbound messaging.
+They should.

-The generation itself, though, is genuinely good.
+The generation itself is genuinely good.
 An agent fed with a prospect’s company description, recent news, the product they’d benefit from, and examples of your best-performing emails can produce first drafts that SDRs need to edit only lightly.
 The time savings come from eliminating the blank-page problem.
-Instead of an SDR spending 15 minutes researching a prospect and 10 minutes drafting an email, they spend 2 minutes reviewing and tweaking an agent-generated draft.
+Instead of an SDR spending 15 minutes researching and 10 minutes drafting, they spend 2 minutes reviewing and tweaking.

 Report Building and Analytics